Bullet Journal Checklist

 Bullet Journal Tracker

-As you can see form the above lists, you can add a habit tracker to any spread or you may choose to create a special spread for them like a year in pixels.
+As you can see from the above lists, you can add a habit tracker to any spread or you may choose to create a special spread for them like a year in pixels.
 Here are some things to remember when you create any bullet journal tracker:

 - Tracking Goal